Lasagne alla Bolognese

 1. Prep the Vegetables

-Heat a large heavy pot over medium-high.
-Add 1–2 Tbsp olive oil, then the guanciale.
-Cook until the fat renders and the guanciale begins to brown.
+Heat a large heavy Dutch oven over medium heat.
+Add the olive oil and diced pancetta.
+Cook for 6–8 minutes until the fat renders and the pancetta begins to turn lightly golden.

 6. Cook the Tomato Paste